django-cms/django-cms/docs/contributing/testing.rst

     git clone https://github.com/django-cms/django-cms.git

     # install the dependencies for testing
-    # note that requirements files for other Django versions are also provided
+    # choose one of the supported Django versions in test_requirements/
-    pip install -r django-cms/test_requirements/django-X.Y.txt
+    pip install -r django-cms/test_requirements/django-5.2.txt

     # run the test suite
     # note that you must be in the django-cms directory when you do this,